siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

 In the `platform/atmel_sam/board/v9_3x8c` directory will be a `motate_pin_assignments.h` and one or more `XYZ-pinout.h` files.

 For the `v9_3x8c`, the `motate_pin_assignments.h` file defines all of the constants used throughout the G2 project, and it `#include`s the `${MOTATE_BOARD}-pinout.h` file to get the actual mapping of the Motate pin numbers to their hardware Port/Pin assignments and related functions.
 This means many boards will use the *same pin numbering and constants*.
-(Note that the Due uses the same file naming scheme, but the usage is reversed since the Due pinout is se, but the shields each have different constant values.)
+(Note that the Due uses the same file naming scheme, but the usage is reversed since the Due pinout is set, but the shields each have different constant values.)

 1. If you are *adding* new pin types to the project, then you must add the constants to `motate_pin_assignments.h`.
 New pins should be over 100, and must be below 253.
 It's okay if only one board uses that function and has a definition for that number.
 To reserve a name for a pin that no boards define yet, just give it the value -1.